-1964: Four days after the world premiere of their first feature film, A Hard Day’s Night in London, The Beatles arrived in their hometown of Liverpool for the first northern England screening at the Odeon Cinema.
-Roughly 200,000 people—a quarter of the city’s population—lined the route from the airport to Liverpool City Hall, where the Beatles attended a ceremony with local nobility and officials, and each member was presented with a key to the city.
-The same day, the film’s soundtrack album of the same name was released, and soon reached the #1 spot in the UK nine days later.
+1964: Four days after the world premiere of the Beatles’ first feature film, A Hard Day’s Night, in London, the band arrived in their hometown of Liverpool for the first northern England screening at the Odeon Cinema.
+Roughly 200,000 people—a quarter of the city’s population—lined the route from the airport to Liverpool City Hall, where the Beatles attended a ceremony with local nobility and officials, in which each member was presented with a key to the city.
+On the same day, the band’s third studio album of the same name was released as well as a single of the LP’s title track.
+Nine days later, the album reached the #1 on the UK chart.

-1964: “Baby I Need Your Loving,” the Four Tops’ first single with Motown Records was released.
-The record was the group’ first million-selling hit and peaked at #11 on the Billboard pop chart.
+1964: The Four Tops released “Baby I Need Your Loving,” their first single with Motown Records.
+The record became the group’ first million-selling hit and peaked at #11 on the Billboard Hot 100.

-1964: Manfred Mann’s version of “Do-Wah-Diddy” is released.
-Originally recorded in 1963 by American vocal group The Exciters, Manfred Mann’s version became more commercially successful, and spent two weeks at #1 on UK singles chart in August and two weeks at #1 on US Billboard Hot 100 in October.
+1964: Manfred Mann’s version of “Do-Wah-Diddy” was released.
+Originally recorded in 1963 by American vocal group The Exciters, Manfred Mann’s version became more commercially successful, spending two weeks at #1 on UK chart in August and two weeks at #1 on the Billboard Hot 100 in the US in October.

-1965: Wilson Pickett’s single “In the Midnight Hour” entered the Billboard pop chart Hot 100.
-In August, it became Pickett’s first #1 on the R&B chart, and later peaked at #21 on t he Hot 100.
+1965: “In the Midnight Hour” by Wilson Pickett entered the Billboard Hot 100.
+The single peaked at #21 on the Hot 100 and in August, it became Pickett’s first #1 on the R&B chart.

 1965: The Rolling Stones hit #1 for the first time in the US with “(I Can’t Get No) Satisfaction.”

 1965: The seventh Beatles album released by Capitol Records in the US and Canada, Beatles VI, started six weeks at the top of the Billboard pop chart.